-Orb-weavers make a two dimensional circular web.
-This is one of the most familiar types of webs, which may span up to 8 inches, and consists of a stretchy spiral silk.
+The Orb weaver spider makes a two-dimensional circular web.
+This is one of the most familiar types of webs, which may span up to 8 inches, and consists of stretchy spiral silk.
 The orb web is specifically engineered to capture flying insects.
 They are well known because they grow to be large, conspicuous, and colorful.
 There are several types of orb-weavers, preferring to live in moist wooded environments, especially along streams, rivers, or near swamps.

 Unlike a lot of spiders, orb-weavers are not hunters and use their webs to catch their prey.
 Orb-weavers prefer to feed on insects such as flies, moths, beetles, and more.
 These spiders are most often seen in late summer and fall outside in gardens and yards, often in tree branches, weeds, walls, bushes, and more.
 For the most part, orb-weavers are not considered to be a threat to humans.
 In the rare case a human is bitten by an orb-weaver, they will likely not have any serious symptoms.

-Your Connor’s Termite & Pest Control technician will:
+Your Ehrlich Pest Control, formerly Connor’s technician will:

 - Determine the type of spider.

 - Conduct a full property inspection that includes your yard, attached & detached structures, driveway, and home.

 - Directly treat spider-nests outside your foundation to protect your home during the warmer months along with their food source (other insects).

 - Physically remove webs from the outside and inside of your home.